Gadi Briskman

 Product Manager at Modcon Systems Ltd

-As a newcomer to the processing industry, coming from the background of robotics and Machine Vision, I’ve tried to interpret the existing approaches to representing the hierarchy of process control in the context of the current project, where Modcon AI solution is deployed at an oil refinery.
+As a newcomer to the processing industry, coming from a background in robotics and Machine Vision, I’ve tried to interpret the existing approaches to represent the hierarchy of process control in the context of the current project, where Modcon AI solution is deployed at an oil refinery.

-The idea of Advanced Process Control (APC), spanning all areas of production in a technological process in refinery, chemical, food and pharmaceutical industries has existed at least since late 1970s.
+The idea of Advanced Process Control (APC), spanning all areas of production in a technological process in refinery, chemical, food, and pharmaceutical industries has existed at least since the late 1970s.
 The computation tools, implementing this approach have evolved over time.
-Starting from linear approximation of process dynamics, optimization the non-linear process models was further explored.
-Neither give an exhaustive answer to all real-life situations.
-Highly non-linear processes can’t be well approximated by linear models, while precise non-linear models lead to computationally heavy calculations that can’t be executed in real time.
+Starting from the linear approximation of process dynamics, optimization of the non-linear process models was further explored.
+Neither gives an exhaustive answer to all real-life situations.
+Highly non-linear processes can’t be well approximated by linear models, while precise non-linear models lead to computationally heavy calculations that can’t be executed in real-time.
 This is the gap, the current Data-driven methods of optimization address.

 Figure 1